Hello! My name is Laura E. Hall

 I craft digital and live interactive escape room puzzle games and creative adventures for global clients with Timberview Productions and in Portland, Oregon at Meridian Adventure Co.

-Play our newest game, the award-winning online time-travel comedy adventure: The Traveler’s Guide to Little Sodaburg!
+We recently retired our award-winning online time-travel comedy adventure: The Traveler’s Guide to Little Sodaburg.

 Immersive and Game Design